tom-mi/iBrew/distro/README.md_parts/README_part1.md

-# iBrew: Intermezzo!
+# iBrew: The conundrum struggle!

 iKettle, [iKettle 2.0](http://smarter.am/ikettle) and [Smarter Coffee](http://smarter.am/coffee) Interface

 ## Hot!
 News

 __Trigger!
 You can now push your data or run commands!__
-It is now possible to push sensor values and states of the appliances to other smarthome controllers using http or run commands!
+It is now possible to push sensor values and states of the appliances to other smarthome controllers using HTTP or run commands!

 _Legacy iKettle command line support (alpha)_